zeespogeira/ADS-HouseOfThings/README.md

     - Using this pattern allowed us to implement a mechanism in a single component that notifies all the objects that need to act after a sensor emits a reading.
 The pattern is implemented in the Hub class.
     - In that class, we have a method **notifyActions** that sees the actions that are dependent of that sensor and tells them to execute it's behavior (in this case, call the method act from the actuators).
 - **Consequences**
-    - As a consequence of the use of this pattern we know are capable to say to the actuators to act when necessary, with a minimal amount of code.
+    - As a consequence of the use of this pattern we are now capable to say to the actuators to act when necessary, with a minimal amount of code.

      ![alt text](https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/documentation/images-exports/diagrams-Observer.png?raw=true)